Everybody Wants to Rule the World: Certifications

-Other versions
+Other well-known versions

 Ted Leo and the Pharmacists covered the song in 2010 for the inaugural episode of The A.V.
 Clubs A.V.
 Undercover web series.

 Relient K recorded a version of the song for their 2011 cover album Is for Karaoke.

 Weezer covered the song on their 2019 self-titled cover album.
 They were joined by Orzabal and Smith to perform the song live at Coachella 2019 on April 14, and again two days later on Jimmy Kimmel Live!.

-Niall Horan covered a live version of the song mixed with his own song "If You Leave Me" from his 2023 album The Show: The Encore.

 Filipino indie rock band Hey June! released a cover version as a single in 2024.

 The song was interpolated by Miley Cyrus for a remix of "Black Skinhead" by Kanye West which leaked online in January 2016.

+American rapper Lil Baby sampled the song in "The World is Yours to Take" for the Budweiser anthem of the 2022 FIFA World Cup in Qatar and also appeared on the FIFA World Cup Qatar 2022 Official Soundtrack.

-The song appears at the end of Despicable Me 4, where Gru and Maxime Le Mal are in prison putting on a talent show for all of the prisoners.
-The franchise's villains from previous films return in this song.
+The song appears at the end of Despicable Me 4, where Gru and Maxime Le Mal are in prison putting on a talent show for all of the prisoners, featuring several villains from the franchise.
 The cover version, performed by the film's cast, also appears on the movie's soundtrack.

+The song was later covered in 2026 by British Singer Harry Styles at the BBC Live Lounge.